AhmedMohamedZein/Image-Processing-API/README.md

   2. `npm run build` :

          will only build the production file .js

+  3. `npm run start`  :

+         will build the production file then start the server with node.js

-  3. `npm run server` :
+  4. `npm run server` :

-         will run the server using nodemon at port 8000 unless you have a .env file
+         will run the server using nodemon .ts file at port 8000 unless you have a .env file

-  4. `node build/server.js` :
+  5. `node build/server.js` :

-         will run the production files
+         will run the production file

 ## Api documentation